 Differences between European Portuguese and Brazilian Portuguese are multi-faceted.
 However, a few consistent differences exist including the use of the acute accent more frequently in the European Portuguese and the use of the circumflex accent more frequently in the Brazilian Portuguese.
 In the European Portuguese, some words are more frequently spoken in the plural form, whereas they are more frequently spoken in the singular form in Brazilian Portuguese.
 This happens in particular when clothing is discussed.

 Additionally, some words include the letter “c” in the European Portuguese, but do not include the letter in the Brazilian Portuguese.
-Furthermore, in Brazilian Portuguese lower letters are used for the days of the week and the months of the year, while an uppercase letter is used for the days of the week and the months of the year in European Portuguese.
+Furthermore, in Brazilian Portuguese lowercase letters are used for the days of the week and the months of the year, while an uppercase letter is used for the days of the week and the months of the year in European Portuguese.

 When learning any language for a second language, it is important to begin by learning the pronunciation of that language’s alphabet.
 Several of the letters have more than one sound associated with them.
 However, the letter “x” has, by far, the most variety when it comes to enunciation or how it sounds.